 There are many times in life when you may need to be making changes to your estate planning documents.
 Expanding families, marriage, divorces, starting new businesses and moving to new states are just a few.

-An important instance for updating your estate plan is when you go through real estate transactions.
-Real estate is likely some of the largest property that you have, so changes surrounding that property can have a big impact on your estate.
+An important opportunity for updating your estate plan relates to real estate transactions.
+Real estate may represent some of the highest value property that you own.
+Changes in ownership and financing can have a big impact on your estate.

 Real estate in business

 Are you buying or selling real estate for your business?
 That may also mean that the size and value of your business is changing.
-Any time that there is a significant change in the value your estate, you may need to reassess your estate plan.
+Any time that there is a significant change in the value of the assets in your estate, is a time to consider reassessing your estate plan.

-Real estate transactions can have an impact on the growth of a business.
+Real estate transactions may impact the growth of a business.
 Perhaps you will need to reconsider your beneficiaries and who is most capable of handling a now-growing company.
-If you are reconsidering your plans to dissolve or sell the business when you pass, you may now want to consider passing it to a beneficiary.
-The changing value of your business real estate could also create an uneven distribution of assets among your beneficiaries that result in tensions.
+If you are reconsidering your plans to dissolve or sell the business when you die, you may want to consider passing it to a beneficiary now or over time.
+In addition, the changing value of your business real estate may also create an unintended uneven distribution of assets among your beneficiaries.

 Personal real estate